flyonspeed/OnSpeed-Gen2/README.md

     Can be wired directly into the aircraft's audio panel.

-    It logs all data at 50Hz to the onboard SD card and provides and experimental display via its Wifi interface.
+    It logs all data at 50Hz to the onboard SD card and provides an experimental AOA display via its Wifi interface.

     Logs can also be downloaded via Wifi.